South Coast Science has an ambitious product roadmap that is built on customer demands - scroll down to find out more.

 Consistent device function is possible within a broad climate range (T/rH) with a casing rated for hostile environments.
 This includes continuous operation for up to 2 hours in the event of external power loss.

 Use Praxis to build a high-density air quality network using low-cost, individually baselined devices that use open-source device firmware for highly customisable sensing, data delivery and analysis.

 Delivery: available now.

 Environmental Health/Smart City

-The Praxis/OPCube is a small rugged device that measures both gas and particulate matter (pm1, pm2.5, pm10) and is an effective monitor for low-cost screening, construction dust and local authority investigations.
-The Praxis/OPCube uses Alphasense sensors throughout and can be supplied with one (soon to be two) of their standard A4 electrochemical gas or VOC sensors.
+The Praxis/Cube is a small rugged device that measures both gas and particulate matter (pm1, pm2.5, pm10) and is an effective monitor for low-cost screening, construction dust and local authority investigations.
+The Praxis/Cube uses Alphasense sensors throughout and can be supplied with one (soon to be two) of their standard A4 electrochemical gas or VOC sensors.